Tom Walkinshaw Racing: Vehicle engineering

 TWR created 'TWR Sport' in 1984 to develop heavily modified versions of the Jaguar XJ-S. Designated XJR-S, the cars benefited from the racing experience in European Touring Cars, featuring improved aerodynamics; uprated suspension and brakes; tuned engine and detail changes.
 The success of TWR Sport led to the formalising of a joint venture (50/50) in 1988 called 'Jaguar Sport'.
 Jaguar Sport would initially focus on building tuned versions of Jaguar road cars (the XJR-S coupe and XJR saloon).
 However, with overwhelming demand to put the concept Jaguar XJ220 into production, it was decided that Jaguar Sport would design and develop the new sports car, for which a new facility was secured at Bloxham, Oxfordshire.
 Production commenced in 1990 and continued til 1993.

 Following TWR's success with Jaguar at Le Mans in 1988, Tom Walkinshaw had been pressed by a number of wealthy enthusiasts to build them a road legal version of the XJR-9.
 He decided (initially outside of Jaguar's knowledge) to put a modified version of the XJR-9 into production, initially designated R-9R but ultimately designated Jaguar XJR-15, a limited-edition road-going racing car.
 The XJR-15 was produced in 1991 at Bloxham, alongside the XJ220.

 TWR then took on the design and development role for the new Aston Martin DB7.
 This car was designed by Ian Callum and built at the former Jaguar Sport facility at Bloxham.

-In 1996 TWR designed, engineered and built the Volvo C70 Coupe, launched with the 2.3 T5 engine used in the touring cars.
+In 1996 TWR designed, engineered and built the Volvo C70 Coupé, launched with the 2.3 T5 engine used as the basis for the touring cars.